RULES & REGULATIONS

 3) Each player must be registered prior to the first game in order to receive an official BigBalls named shirt.
 You are allowed to register individual players to a team up to the determined deadline to receive a named shirt.
 Note: Winter players receive hoodies with no custom name or number.

-4) Each player is responsible for his/her own actions and may incur disciplinary actions as a result of unsportsmanlike conduct included but not limited to warnings, suspensions, fines, behavioral modification plans, or the league can permanently expel players or entire teams from the league.
+4) Teams are responsible for their players and each player is responsible for his/her own actions Teams and players may incur disciplinary actions as a result of unsportsmanlike conduct included but not limited to warnings, suspensions, fines, behavioral modification plans, or the league can permanently expel players or entire teams from the league.
 The offenders(s) have the right to appeal in-person to the league Commissioner, along with the team Captain, within 48 hours of the offense.

 1) Each team must register at least 14 players on the roster to be eligible to play.
 Although it is recommended that teams hold of a roster of 20, exceptions can be made to the 14 player requirement by the Commissioner only.

-2) All players must wear their current season league issued shirts as your proof of payment.
-If you fail to wear your team shirt you will be fined $5.00 each day to cover the verification of paid registration.
-You can avoid this fine by bringing with you, to the field, your registration confirmation email printed out and a valid state issued id.
+2) All players must bring their current season league issued shirts as your proof of payment.
+If you fail to bring your team shirt you will be fined $5.00 each day to cover the verification of paid registration.
+You can avoid this fine by bringing with you, to the field, your registration confirmation email, proof of payment, and a valid state issued I.D.
 The official will verify this.
 Repeated violations can result in probation and suspension.

-3) If you would like your team to have someone play for a single day of play, that person can play for $10.00 that must be paid to the official before your first game.
+3) If you would like your team to have a person play for a single day of play, that person can play for $10.00 that must be paid to the official before your first game.
+This fee covers them for the day for any game on any field whether they play one game or more.
 A Guest Player paying to play is now considered a rostered player.
 Guest Players are not permitted for playoff games.
 Exceptions can be made at the discretion of the Commissioner.
+The responsibility to pay this fee falls to the team itself and it is not the responsibility of the official to verify players.
+Any team found using an unpaid sub player will forfeit their games for that day and their right to playoffs for the season.

 6) Substitutions can be made from other players that play on the same day only, Kickball Warriors, and Guest Players.

 7) Roster Audit: Teams are subject to roster Audits at any time.
-Playing with ineligible players can result in game forfeit.
+Playing with ineligible players will result in game forfeit.

 a.
 Initially registering the team